MOMA

 up the aligned

-escalators we go,
+escalators we go, lovers and others,

 like me, alone, stroll